samyares/Distributed-Systems-Course-TMU/README.md

    cd Distributed-Systems-Course-TMU
    ```
 3. Open the **Papers/** directory to read the recommended research papers.
-4. Refer to `data-engineering-road-map.pdf` for insights into data engineering.
+4. Refer to `data-engineering-road-map.md` for insights into data engineering.